omobadev/RN-Crypto/README.md

 # Crypto - Crypto-Currency wallet Application

+**Crypto** is is a large open source **Crypto-Currency wallet Application**.

-Built with on JavaScript & TypeScript. <br>
+Built with on TypeScript. <br>
 Using **React Native** library, **Redux** Storage library and **Django REST** for backend.

-Pomidoro is a mobile food-ordering and delivery marketplace platform, whcih allows you to order food from your phone, throughout Ukraine  and have it delivered to your door.
+Crypto is a  Crypto-Currency wallet Application that allows you to buy/sell/exchange/transfer crypto currency.

 </br>
 > Followed the [**Flux architecture**](https://facebook.github.io/flux/) </br>
 > Link to [**Figma Design**](https://www.figma.com/file/FNOvpYZPIKJFpfD30j2j0s/Crypto-Copy)